 You’ll also find an interactive interpretive center for families, a small theatre, rooftop viewing platform, a mountain restaurant, and a coffee shop to relax at after your hike up.
 It’s fully wheelchair accessible and great for the elderly who want the views without the strenuous climb.

-The way that Sulphur Mountain is built up at the top is certainly not for every adventurous hiker, but it is great for many visitors to Banff who want to learn more and get a great introduction to hiking in the Canadian Rockies.
+The way that Sulphur Mountain is built up and commercialized at the top is certainly not for every adventurous hiker, but it is great for many visitors to Banff who want to learn more and get a great introduction to hiking in the Canadian Rockies.

 Wildlife Awareness On Sulphur Mountain

 If you’re on any hikes in Banff, you should practice proper wildlife awareness.
 There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
 They are all a potential threat to humans, and we should reduce our impact on their natural lives.

 Before hiking or walking around Banff National Park or Kananaskis Country, you need to have bear spray.
 Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
 We typically wear our bear sprays near our shoulders.